Find Affordable College Courses

 New York, NY

-Our 2023 rankings named Hunter College the most popular school in New York for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of New York, Hunter is a public college with a fairly large student population.
+Our analysis found Hunter College to be the most popular school for clinical/medical laboratory science students who want to pursue a bachelor’s degree in New York.
+Located in the large city of New York, Hunter is a public college with a very large student population.

 Women make up 64% of the clinical laboratory science majors at the school.